Fraction Calculator

 One and three eighths is eleven eighths. - Subtract: 9/4 - 11/8 = 9 · 2/4 · 2 - 11/8 = 18/8 - 11/8 = 18 - 11/8 = 7/8

-It is suitable to adjust both fractions to a common (equal, identical) denominator for adding, subtracting, and comparing fractions.
+It is suitable to adjust both fractions to a common (equal) denominator for subtracting fractions.
 The common denominator you can calculate as the least common multiple of both denominators - LCM(4, 8) = 8.
 It is enough to find the common denominator (not necessarily the lowest) by multiplying the denominators: 4 × 8 = 32.
-In the following intermediate step, it cannot further simplify the fraction result by canceling.
+In the following intermediate step, the fraction cannot be simplified further by cancelling.

-In other words - nine quarters minus eleven eighths is seven eighths.
+In other words, nine quarters minus eleven eighths equals seven eighths.

 Rules for expressions with fractions: